culight/data_comparator/README.md

 ```
 I'm still working out the kinks with some of the checks (numeric checks, like above, to be exact).
 Check the *src/validation_config.json* to manage validations.

+## Coming Attractions
+Updates and fixes (mostly [here](https://github.com/culight/data_comparator/issues)) will be forthcoming.
+This was a random project that I started for my own practical use in the field, so I'm certainly open to collaboration/feedback.
+You can drop a comment or find my email below.

 ## Authors